xaviergonzalezarriolaliza/Playwight_Mytheresa/TEST_REPORT.md

 This report documents the successful completion of the QA Engineer Technical Challenge.
 Five comprehensive test cases were implemented using Playwright with TypeScript and executed across five browsers: Chromium, Firefox, WebKit, Google Chrome, and Microsoft Edge.

+Note on environment constraints:
+- Docker-based runs were not executed locally due to limited machine resources (CPU/RAM).
+Attempts to pull/run images were deferred to avoid instability.
+All results in this report come from native Playwright runs on the host environment and GitHub-hosted browsers.

 ### Test Execution Summary
 - **Total Test Cases:** 5 (4 core + 1 extended bug hunting suite)
 - **Core Test Executions:** 30 (6 test scenarios × 5 browsers)